-The Sculptures and Mouldings Gallery will be open every weekend from 19 September to 31 December 2020.
+The Sculptures and Mouldings Gallery will be open every from 12:30 all Saturdays and Sundays this summer.
 It houses two major collections, comprising a series of casts from the Musée du Louvre’s cast collection and some sixty original marble statues from the Gardens.

 A sculpture collection